nhscc/problem-statements/2019/bdpa-elections-part-1.md

 sorted by <span style="text-decoration:underline;">at least</span> the
 following: title, creation time, opening time, closing time.**

-Other useful metrics include allowing users to sort elections by ownership (i.e. only showing elections created by your app and not others), sorting by deleted status, etc. You might even allow for full-text searching of titles and descriptions and sort based on the results of users' searches; though impressive, this is not required.
+> Other useful metrics might include allowing users to sort elections by ownership (i.e. only showing elections created by your app and not others), sorting by deleted status, etc. You might even allow for full-text searching of titles and descriptions and sort based on the results of users' searches.

-Deleted elections should only be visible to administrators.
-To other user types in the system, deleted elections should be treated as if they don't exist at all.

 To satisfy this requirement, you'll have to make many multiple calls to the [API /elections endpoint](https://electionshscc.docs.apiary.io/#reference/0/metadata-endpoint/list-all-elections-in-the-system) at some point to search through and sort all elections in the system.
-Consider using a short-lived (1-10 minute) caching strategy to reduce load on your app and the API.
+Consider using a short-lived (30 second to 10 minute) caching strategy to reduce load on your app and the API.

 ## Requirement 6